 Unit21 was created to put fraud and AML operations directly in the hands of Risk and Compliance teams.
 It empowers teams to detect and investigate suspicious activity on a highly-visible platform.

 Unit21 also provides pre-built rules and models to ensure you are compliant on Day 1 — with the ability to customize those rules with no code easily.
-To add to Unit21’s ease of use, it automates workflows and SAR filings so your team can focus on what matters the most.
+To add to Unit21’s ease of use, it automates workflows and SAR filings so your team can focus on what matters the most, saving costs on your AML compliance operations.

 You can use Unit21’s platform to manage risk compliance throughout the entire customer journey, from onboarding — to ongoing customer due diligence with identity verification, transaction monitoring, and case management.
 Each is key to optimizing fraud and AML operations.